swansondesigns/ts-proposal-wp/docs/sections/wordpress-foundation/content-management.md

 Every WordPress site includes basic search functionality.
 Visitors can search for content, and WordPress will look through all your pages and posts to find matches.
 The search results appear on a dedicated results page that's automatically created and styled to match your site.

-### Managing User Feedback

-If your site needs to accept comments on posts or pages, WordPress includes a complete comment management system.
-You can review comments before they appear on your site, and WordPress includes basic spam filtering to reduce unwanted comments.
-When someone leaves a comment, you can receive an email notification so you can respond promptly.

 ### Foundation for Search Engines

 WordPress is built with search engines in mind.
 It creates clean, readable web addresses for all your content (like yoursite.com/about instead of yoursite.com/?page=123).
 It also generates the technical files that help search engines understand and index your site's content.